 Tri-tip is a cut of beef from the bottom sirloin that is typically served as a roast, but in my case was shredded onto a bun and served with barbecue sauce.
 It was delicious, although somewhat fatty.
 I washed the sandwich down with a local craft brew from Hangar 24.
 The only choice at the stadium was the Orange Wheat, which blended perfectly with the tri-tip and had a fantastic zest of its own.

-Traffic leaving downtown Los Angeles to reach Rancho Cucamonga was worse than I expected, even as someone who grew up driving in Atlanta.
+Traffic leaving downtown Los Angeles to reach Rancho Cucamonga was worse than I expected.
 However, dealing with traffic and the frantic dash to the stadium was worthwhile considering the memory of throwing out a first pitch and getting to see the scoreboard proclaim: “Quakes Win!”

 Overall, I had a great time at LoanMart Field with the Quakes.
-The customer service was excellent from purchasing tickets over the phone to winning Social Media Monday to throwing out a ceremonial first pitch to receiving some Quakes cash to eating a delicious sandwich and drinking a thirst-quenching beer to watching an entertaining mascot dance on top of the dugout to leaving the stadium following a 1-0 win for the home team over the Modesto Nuts.
-There really is nothing like Minor League baseball.
+Every step of the way the customer service was excellent.
+Purchasing tickets over the phone was simple, and efficient.
+Winning Social Media Monday and getting the chance to throw out a ceremonial first pitch led to a once-in-a-lifetime experience.
+Receiving some Quakes cash allowed me to eat a delicious sandwich and drink a thirst-quenching local craft beer.
+Watching Tremor dance on the top of the dugout was a delight.
+Leaving the stadium following a 1-0 win for the home team over the Modesto Nuts was really just the cherry on top of an outstanding ice cream sundae.
+There really is nothing like attending a Minor League baseball game.

 Final: Modesto 0, Rancho Cucamonga 1